-CPCA has successfully represented its member health centers for more than two decades since its founding and continues to be an influential force in the fight for California residents' access to affordable, quality healthcare.
-In recent years, numerous CPCA-backed assembly bills and budget recommendations moved from concept to implementation thanks to the hard work of CPCA, CaliforniaHealth+ Advocates, and their members' efforts.
+CPCA has successfully represented its member health centers for more than two decades and continues to be a mighty force fighting for access to affordable, quality healthcare for California residents.
+In recent years, numerous CPCA-backed assembly bills and budget recommendations moved from concept to implementation thanks to the hard work of CPCA, CaliforniaHealth+ Advocates, and its members' efforts.

 However, despite the multibillion-dollar economic impact and considerable tax-producing efforts, CPCA and its health center members sometimes struggle to get their legislative initiatives over the finish line.
-This is due in no small part to the perception that it is unable to rally its main stakeholders -thousands of health care staff and providers and the nearly 7 million patients treated at their health centers-to respond at the polls.
+This is due in no small part to the perception that it is unable to rally its main stakeholders - thousands of health care staff and providers and the nearly 7 million patients treated at their health centers - to respond at the polls.

 Sadly, the perception is currently reality.
 Health care providers and patients of CPCA's member health centers rarely identify as extended members of CPCA themselves.
 Instead, they simply consider themselves to be employed by, or patients of, their community health center.
 Patients first, patients only.

-This inability to turn providers and patients into advocates prevents CPCA, CaliforniaHealth+ Advocates, and its member health centers from truly flexing their significant political muscle.
+This inability to turn providers and patients into advocates prevents CaliforniaHealth+ Advocates and its member health centers from truly flexing their significant political muscle.